-An introduction to genomics and proteomics; relationship between structure and function of a gene; tools used in discovering and identifying sequences in a particular genome; an overview of protein structure and function, tools for structural determination, analysis of protein-protein interactions, introduction to the high throughput identification and quantification of protein expression; review of the Human Genome project; application of genomics and proteomics to drug design.
+This course is an introduction to genomics and proteomics.
+Topics may include the relationship between structure and function of a gene; tools used in discovering and identifying sequences in a particular genome; an overview of protein structure and function; tools for structural determination; analysis of protein-protein interactions; introduction to the high throughput identification and quantification of protein expression; review of the Human Genome project; application of genomics and proteomics to drug design.
 Graduate students will require additional evaluation to the undergraduate requirements and may give a seminar or lecture.
-Exclusion BLG800.
+Antirequisite BLG800.
 1 Credit